Kohl's: A Likely Retail Survivor

 With the stock currently trading at a 60% discount to book value and 3 times trailing adjusted EPS, Kohl's is an intriguing high-risk, high-reward turnaround play.

-Like its peers in the department store industry, Kohl's (KSS) has been hit hard by the shutdown of virtually all non-essential activities due to the COVID-19 pandemic.
+Like its peers in the department store industry, Kohl's (NYSE:KSS) has been hit hard by the shutdown of virtually all non-essential activities due to the COVID-19 pandemic.
 All of its stores have been forced to close, and e-commerce can't come close to making up for that lost sales volume.

 As a result, Kohl's will undoubtedly experience severe short-term earnings pressure.
 A full-year operating loss seems likely for fiscal 2020, although it depends on when stores are able to reopen and how fast traffic returns.
 Kohl's is also at risk of temporarily violating its debt covenants later this year.

 Nevertheless, thanks to its solid balance sheet, Kohl's is well positioned to manage through the current crisis.
 Furthermore, highly-leveraged competitors (such as J.C.
-Penney (JCP) and Belk) are far more likely to fall into distress, giving Kohl's an opportunity to achieve long-term market share gains as the economy recovers from coronavirus over the next few years.
-With Kohl's shares having fallen 70% year-to-date, even after a 23% surge on Monday, the No. 2 department store chain by revenue looks like an intriguing (albeit speculative) turnaround opportunity.
+Penney (NYSE:JCP) and Belk) are far more likely to fall into distress, giving Kohl's an opportunity to achieve long-term market share gains as the economy recovers from coronavirus over the next few years.
+With Kohl's shares having fallen 70% year to date, even after a 23% surge on Monday, the No. 2 department store chain by revenue looks like an intriguing (albeit speculative) turnaround opportunity.

 Responding creatively to coronavirus